triloy8/chat/README.md

 <script src="dist/chat.js" defer></script>
 ```

 Define `systemPrompt` to prepend a fixed system message to every conversation.
+When present, a “System Prompt” pill appears in the header for quick reference.
 Omit or leave it blank to keep the default model behavior.

 ## Roadmap
 - [ ] OpenAI API models fetch endpoint compatibility.